infamousflame/neowhirlybird/README.md

 3. If this works well I might also make an iOS version, but I'm not making any promises yet.

 This is a project I'm working on in my spare time, and as such, development might be a bit slow.
+In saying that, development is progressing much faster than I expected, but there are some notable features of the original game still absent:
+* Sounds
+* Animations
+* High score display - currently as I develop it, the difficulty changes a lot, so this will not be added until I have finished balancing everything out.

 This project makes use of the [Kivy](https://kivy.org/) framework and its dependencies.